Home

 An 8 Step Process

-This 8-step marketing plan outline will help business owners put together a plan to launch a new product or service or will help those who are starting a small business or running their business.
+This 8-step marketing plan outline will help you put together a plan to launch a new product or service or will help you if you are starting a small business or running your own business.

-Examples used in this marketing plan outline below are to illustrate the content only – for some industries the marketing plan example for an opportunity might be a threat; etc.
+Examples used in this sample marketing plan below are to illustrate the content only; for example, in some industries the marketing plan example for an opportunity might be a threat; etc.

 1. Executive Summary: